entropicalabs/openqaoa-website/docs/qubit-routing/qaoa-qubit-routing.md

 OpenQAOA supports custom qubit routing solutions specific to QAOA circuits as part of the QAOA workflow.

 ## What is Qubit Routing?
 Qubit Routing is a key step in circuit compilation that maps a Quantum Circuit defined over logical qubits to the physical qubits in a Quantum Computer.
 Most of currently available Quantum Computers have sparsely connected physical qubits.
 Therefore, in order to implement an entaglement operation between physical qubits $i, j$ that are not connected on the QPU, we make use of $SWAP$ gates.
-A SWAP gate is an entangling operation between two qubits $a, b$ that swaps the quantum state of the two qubits.
+A SWAP gate is an operation between two qubits $a, b$ that swaps the quantum state of the two qubits.
 Mathematically, it can be described as follows:

 $$
 SWAP (\Psi_a \otimes \Psi_b) = \Psi_b \otimes \Psi_a